I’m a Wizard, But I Dig (Demo) ★★★★☆

 Or maybe it would.

-But the biggest thing I couldn’t figure out, it where to dig.
+But the biggest thing I couldn’t figure out, is where to dig.
 I’ve played two digging games, one of them being a demo, I think, but both of them went downward…since that’s usually how you dig.
 Down.

 I couldn’t figure out where to dig, because we’re not digging down in this game.
 We’re digging through a stone wall.